-The BluePoint® remote dispensing kiosk is a wholly-owned technology developed by Jayex with extensive patent protection.
+The BluePoint® remote dispensing terminal is a wholly-owned technology developed by Jayex with extensive patent protection.

-The BluePoint® kiosk can be installed almost anywhere.
-This means medical cannabis patients can obtain their prescribed medical cannabis products in defined locations where a BluePoint® kiosk is located (for example, a specialist medical cannabis clinic – known as a “Green Clinic”), without having to find and travel to a pharmacy which stocks medical cannabis products.
+The BluePoint® terminal can be installed almost anywhere.
+This means medical cannabis patients can obtain their prescribed medical cannabis products in defined locations where a BluePoint® terminal is located (for example, a specialist medical cannabis clinic – known as a “Green Clinic”), without having to find and travel to a pharmacy which stocks medical cannabis products.

-The BluePoint® kiosk will allow the medical cannabis patient to remotely, but privately, consult with a pharmacist and safely receive prescription medical cannabis medicines from the kiosk, and receive other healthcare information.
+The BluePoint® terminal will allow the medical cannabis patient to remotely, but privately, consult with a pharmacist and safely receive prescription medical cannabis medicines from the terminal, and receive other healthcare information.